 For more embroidery stitches and techniques head to our embroidery section, read our complete guide to embroidery for beginners, follow our sewing, stitching and embroidery Pinterest board or check out our sister magazine Love Embroidery for tips, advice and free patterns.

-10 types of embroidery stitches to try
+10 different types of embroidery stitches to try

 This stitch is ideal for outlines, and it’s the one you’ll find you use the most.
 Come up from the back at point 1, then go down at point 2.
 Come up at point 3, then go back to point 1 and bring the needle through to the back.